Loading...

 Coach sports and inspire youth in Ghana while promoting teamwork and health.

-The Play for Change Sports Development Project is a VolunTour Africa and Care for Society Network International (CfSNI) initiative designed to use sports as a powerful tool for education, empowerment, and social transformation.
+The Play for Change Sports Development Project is a VolunTour Africa initiative designed to use sports as a powerful tool for education, empowerment, and social transformation.

 Targeting community youth, high school students, and junior high school children, the project blends 20 hours of structured weekly sports training with optional classroom learning and community care sessions, creating an environment where children not only grow athletically but also socially, mentally, and emotionally.